 Men typically present with a urethral discharge; women are often asymptomatic, but may have vaginal discharge.

-Risk factors include multiple sexual partners in recent months, known partner with gonorrhoea, drug use, prior STI, and men who have sex with men.
+Risk factors include multiple sex partners in recent months, known partner with gonorrhoea, drug use, prior STI, and men who have sex with men.

 If left untreated, N gonorrhoeae can disseminate to areas of the body to cause skin and synovial infections; rarer complications include meningitis, endocarditis, and perihepatic abscesses.

 High rates of antimicrobial resistance have been reported, and antibiotic treatment should be guided by local and national guidelines.
 The main treatment for uncomplicated gonorrhoea is monotherapy with single-dose intramuscular ceftriaxone.

 The treatment of N gonorrhoeae is important in the prevention of infertility, chronic pelvic pain, and ectopic pregnancy in women.